RajHeer/BookLookTracker/README.md

 ## About

 Dynamic app to create 'record' cards in CSS grid.
 User interface via form to enter data, and generate card with key info, 'toggle' for 'read' status, and delete functionality.
+Book records generate with 'class' pattern and method added to prototype.

 ## Implemented

 1. Show/hide user input form with constraintAPI validation and 'live' custom error reporting.

 2. FormData constructor to gather data into object then feed into 'Book' constructor (as brief required).
 Push 'Book' instance in array (no storage as of yet).
+UPDATED - Now refactored into 'class' with method added to prototype.

 3. Dynamically generate new cards, set attributes, including custom data attributes to identify individual cards.